Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

-Note in this situation, definition of twisted Yoneda bimodules (see Example \ref{twistedyoneda}) becomes more subtle.
-Namely, one has to choose a quasi-equivalence $s:\B'\to \B'^{str}$ such that there is a strict auto-equivalence $\phi^{str}$ on $\B'^{str}$ without higher maps and such that $\phi^{str}\circ s$ and $s\circ \phi$ are strictly equivalent (not only homotopic).
-In this case, a length filtration argument shows that is cohomologically fully faithful.
-One could define Yoneda functors in $Bimod_{tw}(\B,\B')$ to be the images of Yoneda bimodules in $Bimod_{tw}(\B,(\B')^{str})$.
-Hence, we prefer to avoid the situation $\phi$ has higher maps.
-This more relaxed notion could be useful as it allows us to work with minimal models. \end{rk} \begin{exmp} (Twisted Yoneda bimodule) Let $(L,L')\in ob(\B)\times ob(\B')$.
+In other words, as before $\phi^{|x|}$ is applied to $x_1'\otimes\dots x_n'$ while moving $x$ to its right; however, this time $\phi^{|x|}$ is considered to be an automorphism of the dg coalgebra $T\B'[1]$.
+While this allows us to work with minimal models, the definition of twisted Yoneda bimodules (see Example \ref{twistedyoneda}) becomes much more complicated.
+We therefore prefer to assume $\phi$ has no higher maps. \end{rk} \begin{exmp} (Twisted Yoneda bimodule) Let $(L,L')\in ob(\B)\times ob(\B')$.
 Define the twisted Yoneda bimodule as To define structure maps, one uses $A_\infty$-structures of $\B$ and $\B'$, but twists $\B'$ component by the degree of elements of $\B$ on its right.
 More explicitly, the bimodule structure is given by: